SIGWROC/sigwroc/content/about/_index.md

     role: Co-Chair
 cccc_meetings:
   - heading: 2017 CCCCs Meeting
-    text: "Our innaugural meeting held in Portland, OR!
+    text: Our innaugural meeting held in Portland, OR!
 We set the foundations of the annual intention to meet and stabilize the field.
-We also went out for burgers and fries after the meeting."
+We also went out for burgers and fries after the meeting.
     agenda: ../uploads/meetings/4c17-sigwroc-proposal.pdf
   - heading: 2018 CCCCs Meeting
-    text: "No official meeting was held this year, but Dr. Antonio Byrd was able to round a few folks together to keep the momentum going."
+    text: No official meeting was held this year, but Dr. Antonio Byrd was able to round a few folks together to keep the momentum going.
   - heading: 2021 CCCCs Meeting
-    text: "The WROC SIG met virtually for 4Cs 2021.
-The mission of the WROC group was introduced and short lightning round breakout rooms were created so group members could get to know each other."
+    text: The WROC SIG met virtually for 4Cs 2021.
+The mission of the WROC group was introduced and short lightning round breakout rooms were created so group members could get to know each other.
     agenda: ../uploads/meetings/2021-sigwroc-lightning-rounds.pdf
     notes: ""
   - heading: 2021 First Official Committee Meeting